kazuyamagiwa/graphnet-automata/README.md

 # graphnet-automata
-A study of the evolution of graphs using cellular automaton-like methods.
+"graphnet-automata" is a study of the evolution of graphs using cellular automaton-like methods, written in Python.
 This study was inspired by the recent announcement from Wolfram concerning his work on graph automata.
-Physics_Sim_Py" is a tutorial of physics simulations with Python.

 # DEMO